Azam Ali, an Ahmadi Moslem

 The Holy Prophet, s.a.w., had with him a Complete Code (005:004), also known as the Holy Qor-aan.
 Yet a Hadeeth says that he urged people to get knowledge even if they had to crawl to China.
 China at that time was the center of worldly knowledges of math, medicine, geography, law, etc. Father followed that instruction to the letter and got the best worldly education as well.

 Father rose with education.
 He continued learning all his life.
 He was a Shiite when growing up but learnt of and joined the Ahmadiyya sect after real research.
 He believed that real education was learning and practicing all that was laid in the Holy Qor-aan.
 He practiced the teachings of Iss-laam that everyone was rewarded for his own acts and worships.
-He learnt that knowledge leads to Truth and used education to spread it and followed the Truth wherever it went.
+He learnt that knowledge leads to Truth.
+He used education to spread it.
+He followed the Truth wherever it went.

 Judge